natlyz96/etl_sample_task/readme.md

 6) Use host name "pgdatabase" to register the server.

-7) Explore tables with uploaded data.
+7) Explore uploaded data in tables.

 I don't map my containers on any volumes consciously.
-So when you stop docker-compose containers, all data will be lost.
+So when you stop docker-compose, all data will be lost.